MiHHuynh/word-frequency-analysis/README.md

 What I wanted to do:

 * Gather significant terms for *each* question (remove "meaningless" words, or words that don't hold much value, such as "a," "the," "I," etc., also known as stopwords.
-* Gather N-grams, or batches of N words that occur frequently together, for *each question*.
+* Gather N-grams, or batches of N words that occur frequently together (e.g. "red wine," "White House," ", for *each question*.
 I gathered 2-grams and 3-grams, as generating and adding these to the overall list of terms is costly in time complexity.
 * Consolidate all of the significant terms across all questions in that percentile.
 * Create a dict initialized to zero for each one (to be used later to count) of significant terms and phrases for failing questions, and another for passing questions.
 * Tally up all terms for each percentile.